 Faculty from a variety of disciplines collaborate to improve health throughout the lifespan.
 Initiatives focus on keeping seniors active, decreasing sedentary-related diseases (like diabetes and osteoporosis), and the assessment and management of concussions.

-Faculty and students in the College of Education and Health Professions are very active in conducting, publishing, and presenting research in their fields.
+Faculty and students in the College of Education are very active in conducting, publishing, and presenting research in their fields.
 Here at the college, we also have several important centers that focus on the pressing educational topics of the day, including healthy living and longevity, educational policy research, and ESL education.

 Center for Bilingual and ESL Education

 Created in response to the growing number of English language learners, the Center for Bilingual Education strives to increase the number of qualified bilingual and ESL teachers in Texas

 The mission of the Center for K-16 Education Policy and Research is to produce and disseminate cutting-edge research on K-16 education to inform education policy and practice